kanishkatks/kanishkatks/README.md

 - Deployed a **web application** to display model predictions and insights.
 - Using **machine learning & deep learning techniques** for fraud detection and financial forecasting.

+## 📚 Upcoming Projects
+### 🔹 AI-agent based personal assistant.
+(Hopefully using MCP)
+- AI- Agent that can read emails, chat,  and organise tasks to help facilitate easy workflow.
+- Keep an eye out!

 ## 📫 Connect with Me
 - **GitHub:** [github.com/kanishkatks](https://github.com/kanishkatks)